Typetura/Typetura/README.md

 ## Using Typetura

-With Typetura you need to do three things: Identify the context, bind typetura’s styles, and create keyframes for your styles.
+With Typetura you need to do three things: Identify the context, bind typetura’s styles, and styling elements.

 ### Identifying the Context